India sees warmest March in 122 years, lowest rainfall since 1908 | Science-Environment

 - India

-India recorded its warmest March in 122 years with a severe heatwave scorching large swatches of the country in the month, the India Meteorological Department said on Saturday.
+India recorded its warmest March in 122 years with a severe heat wave scorching large swathes of the country in the month, the India Meteorological Department said on Saturday.

 The weather department attributed the unusual heat to the lack of rainfall due to the absence of active western disturbances over north India and any major system over south India.